Ebubejen/alx-system_engineering-devops/0x00-shell_basics/README.md

-ls -la : Display current directory contents, including hidden files (starting with .).
-Use the long format.
+ ls -al : Display current directory contents. long format, with user and group IDs displayed numerically, and hidden files (starting with .).